adihayat/ThesisTrails/test_residual_split/test_residual_split.md

 ##### baseline

 To be more specific, this is the description of the split:<br>
-see below the process of producing the output blob conv1_1 , that is feed to the rest of the net.<br>
+see below the process of producing the output blob conv1_1 , that is fed to the rest of the net.<br>
 in the baseline conv1_1 is a convolution layer applied on the input image: (see below)